-Stardust and eternity – 3.1.2
+Stardust and Eternity – 3.1.2

-Stellar evolution
+Stellar Evolution

 Stars have their own life: they are born, evolve over time and finally die, sometimes in a quite dramatic way.
 Their lifetime depends mainly on their mass, ranging from a few million years in the case of very massive stars to trillions of years in the case of low-mass stars.
 The cradle of stars lies in very large and dense molecular clouds, made up of interstellar gas and dust inside galaxies; they sometimes constitute actual stellar nurseries.
 When these gigantic clouds (about 100 light-years) collapse on themselves as an effect of their own gravity, they break up into smaller pieces.
 As they compress, these fragments begin to spin on themselves and heat up, first forming rotating disks and eventually condensing near their centers into rotating spheres, the “protostars”.
 As these newborn stars continue to grow in mass, they become “pre-Main-Sequence stars”.
 Once they reach their limit mass, they settle into the “Main Sequence”, where their further evolution is entirely driven by their mass.